cdli-gh/annodoc/index.md

 ~~~
 "For Nanna, Amar-Sin -- from ancient times, its giparu not having built, no en-priestess having taken up residence -- built its giparu."
 (Amar-Suen 11, following Hayes, p.225)

+Taglist:
+> taglist: advcl - Adverbial clauses, subordinate clause with or without subordinate mark, like tukumbi (if)
+> comment IK: look into it ;)

+TODO: compare with MTAAC preannotation, ETSCRI preannotation and annotation projection

 ### Parataxis: parataxis

 Morphologically and syntactically unmarked sequence of clausal arguments (or expressions that imply a clausal structure, e.g., transactions).